Program Overview

 Externships are taken in one to three hour blocks and involve an off-campus experience.
 Variable titles related to inquiry, university teaching, research, and administration are selected based on the nature of the externship.

-Elective Credits — 9 hours minimum
+Elective Credits — 9 credits minimum

 Areas of Special Interest